METS-Programme/ugandaemr-usermanual/upgrading.md

 ### Common Errors
 #### backupdatabase has an access denied error
+This is because the password for root or the port number has changed

 #### upgradedatabase has an error - openmrs_backup database not created
 ![openmrs_backup database not found](images/upgrade/upgrade_error_openmrs_backup_not_found.png)